datacarpentry/OpenRefine-ecology-lesson/_episodes/01-working-with-openrefine.md

 ## Creating a Project

 Start the program.
 (Double-click on the openrefine.exe file (or google-refine.exe if using an older version).
-Java services will start on your machine, and Refine will open in your Firefox browser).
+Java services will start on your machine, and OpenRefine will open in your Firefox browser).

 Launch OpenRefine (see [Getting Started with OpenRefine](00-getting-started.html)).